Write A Life Story

 A life story can be composed for oneself or a relative or friend.
 It only needs to be a couple of pages long.
 A life story has the advantage of being able to be reviewed by the person involved.
 This step is good for checking the accuracy of facts and for the tone as well.
 A life story also can be a way to trigger and consolidate memories of the older – and the not-so-older – members of the family.

 As well, Grandma's or Grandpa's life story (while they are still living) can be presented as a memento to children and grandchildren.

 The best way to start is to get started.
 Get ideas down on paper, and organize them either by timeline, theme, or both.
 Don't worry about style, it can always be improved later.
-Many events of any person's life will sound bland and ordinary, but need to be mentioned.
+Many events of any person's life will sound bland and ordinary, but need to be included.

 Because a life story is written while the person is still living (and so of course does not wind up with funeral arrangements), the ending can be happy, and even oriented to the future.
 Whether the story is written chronologically or thematically, consider finishing the story with a positive theme in any case.
 Cast the final sentence so it ends with an upbeat or future-oriented word.